amysrude/KAN_ctf/README.md

 python models/KAN/run.py models/KAN/config/config_Lorenz_01.yaml     # to train on pair_id == 1

 ```
-To run a hyperparameter optimization on all configuration files found in `tuning_config`, run the following command:
+To run a hyperparameter optimization on all configuration files found in `tuning_config` with a two hour time limit, run the following command:
 ```bash
 python optimize_parameters.py --metric 'score' --mode 'max' --time-budget-hours 2
 ```
-To run a hyperparameter optimization on a specific configuration file found in `tuning_config`, run the following command:
+To run a hyperparameter optimization on a specific configuration file found in `tuning_config` with a two hour time limit, run the following command:
 ```bash
 python optimize_parameters.py --metric 'score' --mode 'max' --time-budget-hours 2  --config-path './tuning_config/{config_name}.yaml'
 ```